Decomposition Polyhedra of Piecewise Linear Functions: Decomposition Polyhedra

 \Cref{th:decomp-reduced} characterizes the reduced decompositions as bounded faces and \Cref{prop:unique_solution} provides a condition that can identify a given decomposition as the minimal one.
 The natural follow-up question is how to find these decompositions.
-In the following, we show that this can be done via linear programming over the decomposition polyhedron. \begin{theorem} A decomposition in $\pi(\decomp{\mathcal{P}}{f}) = \VPP \cap (f+ \VPP)$ is reduced if and only if it is the minimizer in $\pi(\decomp{\mathcal{P}}{f})$ of a direction contained in the interior of the dual cone of $\VPP$.
-In particular, if $\pi(\decomp{\mathcal{P}}{f})$ has a single vertex, then the unique minimizer is the unique reduced and minimal decomposition.
-Under the isomorphism to $\WP$, the direction $u$ can be chosen as $u(\sigma)=1$ for all $\sigma$. \end{theorem}
+In the following, we show that this can be done via linear programming over the decomposition polyhedron. \begin{theorem} A decomposition in $\pi(\decomp{\complex}{f}) = \VCP \cap (f+ \VCP)$ is reduced if and only if it is the minimizer in $\pi(\decomp{\complex}{f})$ of a direction contained in the interior of the dual cone of $\VCP$.
+In particular, if $\pi(\decomp{\complex}{f})$ has a single vertex, then the unique minimizer is the unique reduced and minimal decomposition.
+Under the isomorphism to $\WC$, the direction $u$ can be chosen as $u(\sigma)=1$ for all $\sigma \in \complex^{d-1}$. \end{theorem} Before proving this statement, we give a description of the dual cone $(\VCP)^\vee$.
+Recall that $\VCP \cong \bigcap_{\sigma \in \complex^{d-1}}\{w \in \WC \mid w(\sigma) \geq 0\}$, i.e., the intersection of the nonnegative orthant $\{w \colon \complex^{d-1} \to \R \mid w(\sigma) \geq 0\}$ with the linear space $\WC$.
+By duality of intersections and sums, it follows that $(\VCP)^\vee$ is isomorphic to the Minkowski sum of the nonnegative orthant with $\WC^\perp$.
+In particular, any weight function $w$ with positive weights $w(\sigma) > 0$ lies in the interior. \Cref{th:minimizer-unique-vertex} follows from the following more general fact about faces of polyhedra.